Wednesday, July 31, 2024

 To the right, a more modern Nevers is apparent.

 We had most of Sunday, July 7, to make our acquaintance with Nevers via a walking tour.
 It was rather quiet that late Sunday morning, and the town seemed a little dirty, maybe from the Saturday night before.
 We noticed a fair number of empty storefronts in buildings outside of what we later encountered as the two main shopping streets.
-Not usual for what we've seen in many French towns, but it always seems a shame, nonetheless.
+Not unusual for what we've seen in many French towns, but it always seems a shame, nonetheless.

 A quick stop at the Tourist Office and we were off to follow the painted "blue line" tourist route through the city.